jeffh/sniffer/README.rst

 ``sniffer`` is a autotest tool for Python_ using the nosetest_ library.

+**NEW**: sniffer can now be customize to run anything, see 'Advanced Usage'.

 Sniffer will automatically re-run tests if your code changes.
 And with another third-party library (see below), the CPU usage of file system monitoring is reduced in comparison to pure-python solutions.
 However, sniffer will still work without any of those libraries.